HearthSim/hearthstonejson-client/README.md

 });
 ```

 ## Typings

-Typings are included as `index.d.ts`.
+Typings for Typescript are included as `index.d.ts`.